-This and many other remarkable musings are woven together with scientific exploration in the absolutely captivating THE SIX WALLS OF LIFE, in which Nina reveals the inner lives and hitherto unknown habits of the animals with which she shares her enchanted space.
+This and many other remarkable musings are woven together with scientific exploration in the absolutely captivating NOTES FROM A SUMMER COTTAGE, in which Nina reveals the inner lives and hitherto unknown habits of the animals with which she shares her enchanted space.

 A clear heir to the Swedish tradition of nature writing first made famous by Kerstin Ekman, Nina Burton writes with boundless enthusiasm and an inspiring curiosity, while enlightening the reader about the greater natural world.
 She transports us into her chirping, buzzing, humming sanctuary, letting us in on the hidden secrets of the animals who have taken up residence on our doorsteps and in our hearts.